aleffaso/LearningNode/README.md

 - Clone the repository
 - Run `yarn` to download the dependencies
 - Run `yarn typeorm migration:run` to create data base
-- Run o `yarn dev` to start the application
+- Run `yarn dev` to start the application

 It will be available at `http://localhost:3000`